flimflam-austin/hugo-cms-test/content/quick_reads/20180830-18-08-30-cigarettes-vaping/index.md

 colorpaletteclassname: '--dark-gray'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       To Vape Or

       Not To Vape?

       Approx. 1 out of 8 U.S. adults smoke cigarettes.
-A new study says **e-cigarette use is on the rise**, especially among young people.
+A new study says**e-cigarette use is on the rise**, especially among young people.

       What's "Safe"?
     _key: card-1-94967a9f-2302-44ff-9886-419dfb208f5e
   - order: 1
+    useCheckmark: false
     body: >-
       > According to new U.S. study of self-reported e-cigarette smokers 18+: